ember-community-russia/awesome-ember/README.md

 - [ember-ast-helpers](https://github.com/cibernox/ember-ast-helpers) - This library is a utility belt to make AST transforms and shield users as much as possible from the nuances of the AST, as it is still private API.
 - [ember-template-recast](https://github.com/ember-template-lint/ember-template-recast) - Non-destructive template transformer.
 - [jscodeshift](https://github.com/facebook/jscodeshift) - A JavaScript codemod toolkit.

+### a11y

+- [ember-a11y-landmarks](https://github.com/ember-a11y/ember-a11y-landmarks) - Ember addon to help with landmark roles for better accessibility
+- [ember-a11y](https://github.com/ember-a11y/ember-a11y) - A collection of tools to build accessible Ember applications.
+- [ember-component-focus](https://github.com/ember-a11y/ember-component-focus) - A mixin for adding methods to your Ember components that help you manage the currently focused element.
+- [ember-gestures](https://github.com/html-next/ember-gestures) - Ember Gestures provides an easy way to use gestures by making it simple to define and use HammerJS managers and recognizers throughout your app.
+- [ember-steps](https://github.com/rwjblue/ember-steps) - Declarative create wizards, tabbed UIs, and more
+- [ember-keyboard](https://github.com/patience-tema-baron/ember-keyboard) - An Ember.js addon for the painless support of keyboard events
+- [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing) - A suite of accessibility tests that can be run within the Ember testing framework
+- [a11y-announcer](https://github.com/ember-a11y/a11y-announcer) - An accessible ember route change announcer

 ### Adapters